Sales Have Ended

 Social impact designers who've failed and thrived.

-FuckUp Nights is a global movement where people share their experiences with failure, how they responded and what they learned.
+FuckUp Nights is a global movement where people share their experiences with failure.
 It's a night that asks, "where is the beauty in the breakdown?".

 AzuKo is an architecture charity that empowers disadvantaged communities through design.
 "We design and we give a damn."
 Now they feel it's time that the sector stands up and shares.
 Less gloating, more learning!

 November 29th will feature 5 speakers from the world of public interest design, who will acknowledge failure, discuss what they'd do differently, connect, and give back.

 The night will also feature an exhibition of AzuKo's latest project from award winning photojournalist Turjoy Chowdhury, beer and soda on sale from London based Redchurch Brewery and Square Root Soda, and a raffle with over £1000 worth of prizes, including: